AnmolAwasthi/git-hub-commands/story.md

 There was a thirsty crow.
+Crow came near  a pot filled with very less water.